Hierarchical QAOA for the Vehicle Routing Problem via Clustered Decomposition and Local Feasibility Repair: Introduction

 \section{Introduction}

-The Vehicle Routing Problem (VRP) is one of the most fundamental and challenging combinatorial optimization problems on a large scale, with important applications in logistics, supply chain management, and transportation.
+The Vehicle Routing Problem (VRP) is one of the fundamental and challenging combinatorial optimization problems with important large-scale, practical applications in logistics, supply chain management, and transportation.
 The problem is used to determine the optimal routes for a fleet of vehicles to serve a set of customers while minimizing total energy costs~\cite{Azad2022,Fitzek2024,Kerscher2024b}.
-As a generalization of the Traveling Salesman Problem (TSP), the VRP belongs to the class of NP-hard problems, which makes finding exact solutions extremely difficult for large-scale instances~\cite{Azfar2025,Huang2025,Syrichas2017}
+As a generalization of the Traveling Salesman Problem (TSP), VRP belongs to the class of NP-hard problems ~\cite{doi:10.1137/1.9780898718515.ch1,somvanshi2026quantum,logistics10010013}, which makes finding exact solutions extremely difficult for large-scale instances~\cite{maciejunes2025solvinglargescalevehiclerouting}.

 Recent advances in quantum computing have opened new passages for solving these computationally challenging optimization problems.
-The Quantum Approximate Optimization Algorithm (QAOA), introduced by Farhi et al., has emerged as a promising hybrid quantum-classical approach for solving combinatorial optimization problems on near-term quantum devices~\cite{Farhi2014,Azad2022,ngo2024quantum}.
-However, the scalability limitations of current quantum hardware have restricted practical implementations to small-scale instances, with most existing studies limited to problems involving 4-6 locations and 2-3 vehicles~\cite{Azad2022,Huang2025}.
+The Quantum Approximate Optimization Algorithm (QAOA), introduced in \cite{Farhi2014}, has emerged as a promising hybrid quantum-classical approach for solving combinatorial optimization problems on near-term quantum devices~\cite{Azad2022,Drapeau_2026,s5jv-jh24, p2lg-z4kn}.
+However, the scalability limitations of current quantum hardware have restricted practical implementations to small-scale instances, with most existing studies limited to problems involving 4-6 locations and 2-3 vehicles~\cite{Azad2022,Huang2025, perlin2026faulttolerantexecutionerrorcorrectedquantum, Irie2019, feld2019hybrid}.